MrPrimate/ddb-importer/FAQ-2024-DND.md

 Yes, any adventure listed in [the status page](https://docs.ddb.mrprimate.co.uk/status.html) can still be imported.

+## Can I update characters back to D&D Beyond?

+- Some bits.
+Features/ACtions are likely to not work.

 ## How long till I can import backgrounds, features, species, and classes into compendiums?

 This will likely take a couple of months or more.
 (Late 2024).